Tax Package Resource Center

 Other:

 Credits for residential energy efficiency and clean energy (Sec.
-25C and D) would be eliminated at the end of 2025, and EVs (Sec.
-25E, 30D, 45W) would be eliminated after Sep.
+25C and D) will be eliminated at the end of 2025, and EVs (Sec.
+25E, 30D, 45W) will be eliminated after Sep.
 30, 2025.
 New energy efficient homes (Sec.
 45L), EV charging infrastructure (30C), and commercial energy efficient buildings (Sec.
-179d) would expire June 30, 2026.
-The hydrogen PTC (45V) was significantly reduced with the credit expiring at the end of 2027 rather than in 2032.
+179d) will expire June 30, 2026.
+The hydrogen PTC (45V) was significantly reduced, with the credit expiring at the end of 2027 rather than in 2032–however, this was at least an improvement over previous iterations of the bill that would have terminated the credit at the end of 2025.
 Clean fuels (Sec.
 45Z) were given a modest extension (over their current 2027 deadline), terminating at the end of 2029 instead of 2031.

 Table comparing previous energy tax credit timelines to new ones enacted July 2025.